lolbat/What-is-wrong-blog/content/posts/Two apps - one action.md

 Alfred is a bit more restricted in how the Workflows get activated [^8] but since Alfred is available at all times via its launcher functionality this isn't as big an issue.

 This was a relatively simple workflow so it doesn't highlight the main benefit of Alfred which is the visual layout of the objects in a Workflow.
 Both applications allow you to create large workflows but I find it easier to manage them in Alfred.
-This is really a personal preference and mostly a result of my reading issues.
+This is a personal preference and mostly a result of my reading issues.
 There is a lot of text in a Keyboard Maestro workflow.
 There is a Group action that you can use to contain a lot of steps into a single collapsible entry.

 ![A Keyboard Maestro Group](/images/KMGroup.jpg)